Clipchamp works with high-quality stock media providers to offer thousands of stock videos, graphics, images, audio, and backgrounds.

 This article will focus on stock audio and music.

-If you're on the free Basic Plan, you'll be able to add stock audio to your projects, but unless you choose files that are marked as free (click on the "free forever" collection in the library to see options), they will be watermarked with a voice saying "Clipchamp Create".
+If you're on the free Basic Plan, you'll be able to add stock audio to your projects, but unless you choose free files (click on the "free forever" collection in the library to see options), they will be watermarked with a voice saying "Clipchamp."

-To remove watermarks, you can purchase stock assets individually at the time of exporting the project, or upgrade to a paid Create plan.
+To remove watermarks, you can upgrade to a paid Creator plan.
 Plans involve a monthly or yearly subscription fee.

-NOTE: you can always add your own audio files to your project for free without any watermarking.
+NOTE: you can always add your audio files to your project for free without any watermarking.

 How to add stock music or sound effects to your project

-Click the Stock Library button in the left hand menu of your project under Add Media, shown here:
+Click the Music & SFX button in the left-hand menu of your project under Add Media, shown here: